Sailing at the 1932 Summer Olympics: Star

 The 1932 Olympics featured for the first time the Star as Olympic discipline.
 This turned out to be so far the longest run for a sailing discipline in the Olympics.
-The Star was an Olympic class from 1932 - 2012 with the exception of 1976.
+The Star was an Olympic class from 1932 to 2012 with the exception of 1976.

 Snowbird

 The USOC proposed to discontinue the 12' Dinghy in favor of a small V-bottom Catboat locally known as the Snowbird as the single handed one design class.
-This proposal was carried by the IYRU and IOC.
+This proposal was approved by the IYRU and IOC.
 The locally available Snowbirds were equipped with new masts, sails and rigging.

 Medical assistance

 For medical incidents during the Yachting events a United States Navy boat and a US Coast Guard boat were on duty during the races.
 This boats were equipped with an inhalator and crew furnished by the Los Angeles Fire Department.

 Seven local physicians provided voluntary service (in alphabetical order):